By Andy Sambidge

 When completed, the Leeds United deal will be the latest Gulf-based takeover, following the likes of Manchester City, French club Paris Saint-Germain and Championship side Nottingham Forest.

-Leeds are currently 15th in the Championship and have a Capital One Cup home quarter-final against Chelsea next month.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Leeds are currently 15th in the Championship and have a Capital One Cup home quarter-final against Chelsea next month.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.